mtmotyka/workly-client/README.md

 This is repo with front-end code.
 Backend repo is here: https://github.com/mikovsky/workly-server

 ### Live preview

-You can see our progress here: https://worklypl.netlify.app/
+You can see our progress here: https://workly.mikovsky-cloud.com/ (hosted by netlify at https://worklypl.netlify.app/, but we need the same domain as server to bypass CORS)

 **Currently working functionalities**
 - Register (at /register)